Iyanuhacks/lucifer/README.md

 # lucifer
-* a tool use to gain access to any device using ssh protocol
+* A tool use to gain access to any device using using iP address only
-# lucifer
-# lucifer